Turkey sends new drillship to eastern Mediterranean - ExBulletin

 Turkey sends new drillship to eastern Mediterranean

-Turkey is embroiled in acrimonious disputes with Greece and Cyprus over maritime borders and offshore energy rights, which sparked high tensions in the eastern Mediterranean two years ago.

-Erdogan said on Tuesday that the new vessel Abdulhamid Han would start drilling at the Yorukler-1 well about 55 kilometers (34 miles) offshore Gazipasa in Antalya province.
+News of the drilling late last month, before the precise location was known, drew disapproval from Greek and Cypriot officials, with Cypriot Foreign Minister Ioannis Kasoulides calling it a crescendo of harsh and provocative rhetoric from Ankara.

+Speaking at the launch ceremony, Erdogan made an apparent reference to Greece, Cyprus and their Western allies.

-Neither the puppets nor those who hold their strings will be able to prevent us from asserting our rights in the Mediterranean, he said, in an apparent reference to Greece and Cyprus on the one hand, and their Western allies on the somewhere else.
+Neither the puppets nor those who hold their strings will be able to stop us from asserting our rights in the Mediterranean,” he said.

-In the summer of 2020, tensions escalated after Turkey sent a seismic survey vessel escorted by warships to an area of the eastern Mediterranean where Greece claims exclusive rights to possible undersea deposits. of oil and gas.
-Greece sent its own warships to monitor the Turkish flotilla.
-The two countries then conducted military exercises as a show of force.

-Turkey insists that the small Greek islands close to the Turkish coast should not be taken into account when delimiting maritime borders and accuses Athens of trying to grab an unfair share of the resources of the eastern Mediterranean.

-NATO allies regularly accuse each other of airspace violations.
-Turkey also claims that Greece violated international treaties by militarizing the eastern Aegean islands close to Turkey.
+Greek government spokesman Giannis Oikonomou told reporters on Tuesday that Athens was closely monitoring the situation.

+“We have to be vigilant.
+We have always done what we have to do to have stability in our region and to fully defend international law and our own sovereign rights,” Oikonomou said.

-Other Turkish drillships Fatih, Kanuni and Yavuz operate in the Black Sea where Turkey has discovered natural gas reserves.
+The other three Turkish drillships: Fatih, Kanuni and Yavuzar are currently conducting operations in the Black Sea where Turkey has discovered natural gas reserves.
 All four ships are named after Ottoman sultans.

 Sources